Guptashivani22/MapReduce/README.md

-Q1:What is the distribution of prices for each product category ("main_cat")?
-Produce 10 evenly split buckets for each category.
+Q1: What is the distribution of prices for each product category ("main_cat")?
+Produce 10 evenly split buckets for each category

-Output of the following question:
+Following is the output:

 Main Category	Price Bucket	Quantity	</br>
 AMAZON FASHION	40.0 to 42.0	7801	</br>
 AMAZON FASHION	62.0 to 64.0	4011	</br>
 AMAZON FASHION	84.0 to 86.0	3345	</br>